Dan Haigh: GUNSHIP

 The band's self-titled debut album received excellent reviews from both electronic and rock press alike and was credited with sounding simultaneously like "they dropped straight out of the decade itself," and for its excellent modern production.
 "First of all, the production on this album is absolutely pristine – every fuzzy, reverb-soaked layer of analogue synthesizer sounds perfectly placed in the mix, balanced by melodramatic drum patterns that always stay true to their influence rather than taking a more standard EDM trajectory."
 Mixed by producer Carl Bown, "It could easily earn a place in synthwave history as one of the first crossover albums".
 In a commentary about a band, a critic wrote, "There's no doubt the level of effort they put into everything resonates deeply in the 80s retro community and beyond".

 Dan Haigh has an extensive synthesizer collection and uses a combination of genuine vintage synthesizers and modern synths to achieve the GUNSHIP sound.
-The collection includes the Juno 106, DSI Prophet 12, DSI Prophet 6, MOOG MiniMoog, MOOG Mother 32, various Oberheim units, Access Virus TI2, MOOG little Phatty, Maschine, ARP Odyssey and a Roland D-50.
+The collection includes the Roland Juno-106, Dave Smith Instruments Prophet-12 and Prophet-6, Moog Minimoog, Little Patty, and Mother-32, various Oberheim units, Access Virus TI2, Native Instruments Maschine, ARP Odyssey a Roland D-50.